 - 1. Dynamic Electronics Co., Ltd. is coded "0". - 2.
-The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: The six categories of between the Company and endorsees as follows: - 1.An investee company that has a business relationship with the Company. - 2.A subsidiary in which the Company holds directly over 50% of equity interest. - 3.An investee in which the Company invests and its subsidiaries hold over 50% of equity interest. - 4.An investee in which the Company holds direct or indirect over 50% of equity method. - 5.An investee that has provided guarantees to the Company, and vice versa, due to contractual requirements. - 6.An investee in which the Company conjunctionally invests with other shareholders, and for which the Company has provided endorsement/guarantee in proportion to its shareholding percentage. - Note 3: According to the procedures of Endorsement and Guarantee, the limitation of endorsement or guarantee for other subsidiaries shall not exceed the current net value of the Company.
+The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: The six categories of between the Company and endorsees as follows: - 1.An investee company that has a business relationship with the Company. - 2.A subsidiary in which the Company holds directly over 50% of equity interest. - 3.An investee in which the Company invests and its subsidiaries hold over 50% of equity interest. - 4.
+An investee in which the Company holds direct or indirect over 50% of equity method. - 5.An investce that has provided guarantees to the Company, and vice versa, due to contractual requirements. - 6.An investee in which the Company conjunctionally invests with other shareholding percentage. - Note 3: According to the procedures of Endorsement and Guarantee, the limitation of endorsement or guarantee for other subsidiaries shall not exceed the current net value of the Company.
 Also, the limitation of endorsement or guarantee for one of the subsidiaries shall not exceed the current net value of Company. - Note 4: The Company's board of directors resolved to sell its 51.13% share interest on Abon Touch Systems Inc. in a meeting held on February 25, 2016.
 As a result, the Company has set aside and submitted to its Audit Committee a rectification plan regarding endorsement/guarantee provided to others and will implement the plan as scheduled and report to the board of directors.

-Related Party Transactions for Purchases amd Sales Amounts exceeding the lower of NT\$100 Million or 20% of Capital Stock For the Year Ended December 31, 2016
+Related Party Transactions for Purchases amd Sales Amounts exceeding the lower of NT\$100 Million or 20% of Capital Stock